 While it’s fine to provide treats as an occasional reward, treats shouldn’t form more than 10% of your dog’s daily calorie intake.

-To make sure you’re feeding your dog the best dog treats, here are a few things to look out for when choosing which treats are right for your dog:
+To make sure you’re feeding your dog the premium treats for dogs, here are a few things to look out for when choosing which treats are right for your dog:

 - Valuable nutrients: Treats which include valuable nutrients such as Omega-3 and Omega-6 amino acids will provide additional health benefits for your dog.